Kooikerhondjes As Search And Rescue Dogs

 In the US, both SAR and DSD training is very time consuming and very rarely are dogs certified and ready for mission in both types of searches.

-We participate in weekly trainings with Monterey Bay Search Dogs and Amica is now 4.5 years old and certified as a life-find/wilderness search dog (CALOES).
-She is participating in searches thoughout California.
+We participate in weekly trainings with Monterey Bay Search Dogs and Amica is now 7 years old and certified as a life-find/wilderness search dog (CALOES).
+She is participating in searches thoughout California and re-certified twice.

 We started training Amica when she was 10 weeks old.
 Different people in the field have different opinions.
 Some think that doing baseline obedience and scent training for the first year of life is better than exposing a puppy to rubble and wilderness.
 Others are convinced that the early exposure and training in that environment are helpful in shaping a well-rounded dog in order to prepare for missions.